Robertkip/30-Days-of-Nodejs/README.md

 //Add two promises

 Given two promises, promise1 and promise2, return a new promise.
 Both promise1 and promise2 will resolve with a number.
 The returned promise should resolve with the sum of the two numbers.

+//Task for sleep.js
+quiz:
+Given a positive integer millis, write an asynchronous function that sleeps for millis milliseconds.
+It can resolve any value.